 Criticism, hate comments, lies and manipulation target both, political actors and citizens on digital platforms, blogs and on social networks.
 However, both actors cannot do without online media, websites and social media in order to inform themselves, observe the public and participate in the public discourse.

-Developing a better understanding of the interplay between digitalisation and democratic self-governance is the aim of this research group.
-We examine how liberal societies form and make use of digital technologies, as well as how democracies are shaped by digitalisation.
-The research focuses on three areas of interest: Political participation, the digital transformation of the democratic public sphere and the reconfiguration of rule in the digital constellation (law and domination).
+Developing a better understanding of the interplay between digitalisation and democratic self-governance was the aim of this research group.
+We examined how liberal societies form and make use of digital technologies, as well as how democracies are shaped by digitalisation.
+The research focused on three areas of interest: political participation, the digital transformation of the democratic public sphere and the reconfiguration of rule in the digital constellation (law and domination).

-The research group investigates how people today see and shape their role in democracy.
-We pay special attention to how this relationship is shaped by online communication on an individual level.
-In this context, changing or newly emerging attitudes and expectations regarding political engagement in democracy - so-called emergent citizen norms - are identified on the basis of quantitative and qualitative methods and their consequences for individual political participation are analysed.
+The research group investigated how people today see and shape their role in democracy.
+We payed special attention to how this relationship is shaped by online communication on an individual level.
+In this context, changing or newly emerging attitudes and expectations regarding political engagement in democracy - so-called emergent citizen norms - were identified on the basis of quantitative and qualitative methods and their consequences for individual political participation were analysed.

-The research group investigates the impact of digital technologies and media in the formation of transnational and national online issue publics, communication infrastructures and processes of political mobilization.
-We focus on right-wing and populist-right communication ecologies which develop around critical issues such as migration, asylum, anti-feminism, xenophobia or anti-Islamism in various European countries and the US.
-The research group takes a comparative perspective on right-wing communication and applies computational social science methods including data scraping, topic modelling, and network analysis.
+The research group investigated the impact of digital technologies and media in the formation of transnational and national online issue publics, communication infrastructures and processes of political mobilization.
+We focused on right-wing and populist-right communication ecologies which develop around critical issues such as migration, asylum, anti-feminism, xenophobia or anti-Islamism in various European countries and the US.
+The research group took a comparative perspective on right-wing communication and applied computational social science methods including data scraping, topic modelling, and network analysis.